 Since I play as a (very attractive) female mercenary anyway, I decided not to take sides- to fulfill contracts and bounties and carve my own way.
 The game world is ridiculously vast, and the core gameplay is addictive.
 The main story is unfolding slowly but gradually, and from what I’ve seen so far, there’ll be a lot of plot twists along the way.

-So no this post was all about the new game I’ve been sucked into and nothing to do with the sketches I’m posting here but since it’s custom to post sketches so that the blog looks filled out, visually, here goes.
+So no this post was all about AC Odyssey and not much to do with the sketches I’m posting here but since it’s custom to post sketches so that the blog looks filled out, visually, here goes.